-A fundamental commitment required for application of the methodology in this guide is to perform an assessment of each applicable accident.
-The analyses should include accidents mentioned in this guide, supplemented by those in the FSAR and other licensee documents, as appropriate.
-The performance of these assessments will determine the limiting event with respect to offsite and control room dose.
+A fundamental commitment required for application of the methodology in this guide is to perform an analysis of each applicable accident.
+The scope of accidents considered should include accidents mentioned in this guide applicable to a specific design (i.e., boiling-water reactors (BWRs) or pressurized-water reactors (PWRs)), supplemented by those in the FSAR and other licensee documents, as appropriate.
+Regulatory Positions 1.3.2 and 1.3.3 may be used to further define the scope and type of analyses performed.

+The performance of these analyses will determine the limiting event with respect to offsite and control room dose.
 Some licensees have evaluated the control room dose only for the DBA LOCA, which is typically the limiting event for offsite radiological releases.
 The DBA LOCA is generally the large break (LB) LOCA event analysis.
 Other events may be analyzed as part of the design basis accident evaluation for the facility.
-Although these events may have been shown to be nonlimiting with respect to offsite dose, control room dose assessments for these events are required to identify the limiting event for the GDC-19 control room dose design criterion.
+Although these events may have been shown to be nonlimiting with respect to offsite dose, control room dose analyses for these events are needed to identify the limiting event for the GDC-19 control room dose design criterion.

 There are several regulatory requirements for which compliance is demonstrated, in part, by the evaluation of the radiological consequences of design basis accidents.
-These requirements include, but are not limited to, the following.
+A plant's licensing bases may include, but are not limited to, the following.

-- Environmental Qualification of Equipment (10 CFR 50.49) - Control Room Habitability (GDC-19 of Appendix A to 10 CFR Part 50)

-- Emergency Response Facility Habitability (Paragraph IV.E.8 of Appendix E to 10 CFR Part 50)

-- Environmental Reports (10 CFR Part 51)

-- Facility Siting (10 CFR 100.11)
+- Environmental Qualification of Equipment (10 CFR 50.49) - Control Room Habitability (GDC-19 of Appendix A to 10 CFR Part 50) - Emergency Response Facility Habitability (Paragraph IV.E.8 of Appendix E to 10 CFR Part 50) - Environmental Reports (10 CFR Part 51) - Facility Siting (10 CFR 100.11)

 There may be other areas in which the technical specification bases and various licensee commitments refer to specific evaluations.
-These include, but are not limited to, the following from Reference 2, NUREG-0737.
+A plant's licensing bases may include, but are not limited to, the following from Reference 2, NUREG-0737.